MemInsight: Autonomous Memory Augmentation for LLM Agents: Autonomous Memory Augmentation

 \subsubsection{Attribute Perspective}

-Attribute generation is guided by two primary orientations: entity-centric and conversation-centric.
-Entity-centric emphasizes a specific item stored in memory such as movies or books.
-Attributes generated for entity-centric augmentations should capture the main characteristics and features of this entity.
-For example, attributes for a movie entity might include the director, actors, and year of release, while attributes for a book entity would encompass the author, publisher, and number of pages.
-On the other hand, conversation-centric augmentations focus on annotating and characterizing the entire user interaction from the user's perspective.
-This approach ensures that the extracted attributes align with the user's intent, preferences, sentiment, emotions, motivations, and choices, thereby improving personalized responses and memory retrieval.
+An attribute perspective entails two main orientations: entity-centric and conversation-centric.
+The entity-centric focuses on annotating specific items referenced in memory, such as books or movies, using attributes that capture their key properties (e.g., director, author, release year).
+In contrast, the conversation-centric perspective captures attributes that reflect the overall user interaction with respect to users' intent, preferences, sentiment, emotions, motivations, and choices, thereby improving response generation and memory retrieval.
 An illustrative example is provided in Figure \ref{fig:aug_ex}.